Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/contribution.md

 - `<Model>Config`: external constructor providing several default `<Model>Config` instances based on some identifier
 - `construct_system`: method for constructing system matrices in 'natural' form based on some `<Model>Config` instance;
 - `PHSystem`: external constructor for constructing system matrices in port-Hamltonian form.
 The last four elements are repeated for each benchmark model and are stored together in `src/<Model>.jl`.
-All `<Model>.jl` files are included in `src/PortHamiltonianBenchmarkSystems.jl`, which also contains the type declarations for `PHSystem` and `BenchmarkConfig` along with some common package imports.
+All `<Model>.jl` files are included in `src/PortHamiltonianBenchmarkSystems.jl`, which also contains the type declarations for `PHSystem` and `BenchmarkConfig`.

 To contribute to the code, simply add a file based on the template below at `/src/<Model>.jl` and add a corresponding `include` statement to `src/PortHamiltonianBenchmarkSystems.jl`.
 The docstrings should be written in `Markdown` format, as shown below.
 ```julia